zextras/tech-doc/source/carbonio/admincli/storages.rst

 volume of the following type: Amazon S3, Ceph, Cloudian, EMC, Scality S3, Custom S3, Yandex, Alibaba.

-It’s also possible to create new buckets via the CLI using the :command:`carbonio core doCreateBucket` commands.
+It is also possible to create new buckets via the CLI using the :command:`carbonio core doCreateBucket` commands.
+Please refer to Section :ref:`manage-bucket` for details and procedure.

 .. _pws_bucket_paths_and_naming: